0x-federicO/0x-federicO/README.md

 ## About

-Working in the IT/CS industry, mostly as fullstack web dev (+ architect) since around 2k.
+Working in the IT/CS industry, usually as fullstack web dev (+ architect) since around 2k.

-I applied a few programming languages, eg. php, Java, scala, Perl (once! and for data/logs analytics) and js/es6+ (front-end/fullstack).
+I like and applied a few programming languages, eg. php, Java, scala, python, Perl (once! and for data/logs analytics) and js/es6+ (front-end/fullstack).

-I had the chance to be involved on 24x7, devOps (j2ee) and big-data projects @ work, so I am used to take charge of diverse tech- duties.
+Skills: 24x7, devOps (j2ee) and big-data projects

-Nevertheless, I *do* continue learning new things, and I am keen on Agile/Lean methodologies.
+I like to learning new tech. related things, and I am keen on Agile/Lean methodologies.

 [Gists](https://gist.github.com/narji-0x) 🏮